Sandboxing AI agents¶

 curl -fsSL https://claude.ai/install.sh | bash

-From here, you'll follow the prompts to connect Claude to your Anthropic account, and away you go.
+From here, start claude, follow the prompts to connect Claude to your Anthropic account, and away you go.